Juggluco 10.0.0 and higher have the possibility to calibrate sensors.

 If “Change slope” is set the relation becomes:

 Juggluco weights glucose measurements dependent on how old they are.
 The current glucose value has weight=1, older glucose values have a smaller weight.
-The calibration is also weighted so that an older calibration has less influence, so that a goes to 1 with time and b to zero with time.
+The calibration itself is also weighted so older calibrations have less influence: over time, a converges to 1 and b to 0.

-The total weight of used blood glucose measurements determined how much weight is given to the calibration.
+The total weight of the blood-glucose measurements used determines how much weight the calibration is given.
 With more (recent) blood glucose measurements, the calibrated glucose values are tilted more to the best fit inferred between blood glucose and CGM glucose from these measurements.

 Active:

 When active is set, the calibrated glucose values are used for alarms, broadcasts, Health connect, the Nightscout/xDrip webserver in Juggluco, glucose values send to watches and floating glucose.
 On the right side of Juggluco the calibrated value is displayed in large font with the uncalibrated value after it in small font.
-It is never used for sending to Libreview or applied to scans or history values.
+It is never used for sending to Libreview.

 All values: For certain values there is no calibrated value.
-The curve of calibrated values (switched on with right middle menu→Calibrated) will show nothing, if “All values” is not checked.
+The curve of calibrated values will show nothing, if “All values” is not checked.
 If “All values” is checked, it will show the uncalibrated value.
-This way you can switch off right middle menu→Stream and still see all values.
+This way you can switch off the raw values in right middle menu→Stream and still see all values.